 Best VR Controller Grips & Knuckle Straps (Quest 3/2, PS VR2, Valve Index) – 2025 Buyer’s Guide

-Updated October 2025
+Updated November 2025

 Quick take: The right grip and hand strap combo keeps controllers secure, improves comfort over long sessions, and prevents the tiny slips that cause missed swings.
 Most readers use Meta Quest 3, Quest 2, PS VR2, or Valve Index.
 These controllers have different sensor layouts and battery doors, so choosing a design that respects cutouts and charging access matters.
-Our test notes below reflect rhythm play, fitness intervals, and seated sims, not just a few casual minutes.
+Our test notes below reflect rhythm play, fitness intervals, seated sims, and dock charging, not just a few casual minutes.

 How we test grips and straps